Louisville City FC: History

 In the summer of 2018, James O'Connor stepped back as manager in order to take the head coaching position at MLS club Orlando City SC.
 James O'Connor left the team with a 71–28–26 record and a USL Cup win from the previous season, along with the first ever franchise win over an MLS team against the New England Revolution in the 2018 U.S. Open Cup Tournament.
 The team was then coached under the triumvirate of three players, George Davis IV, Paolo DelPiccolo, and Luke Spencer.
 On August 2, 2018, John Hackworth was appointed as the team's second-ever head coach.
 On November 8, the team made USL history by becoming the first team to repeat as champions of the league.
 The team defeated Phoenix Rising FC 1–0.

 On November 30, 2018, minority owner and key founder, Wayne Estopinal, died in a plane crash on the way from the Louisville area to Chicago.

 The following season, Louisville City made it to their third consecutive USL championship game but failed to complete the first ever "threepeat", falling 3–1 against Real Monarchs SLC, the USL affiliate of the MLS' Real Salt Lake.

 On January 13, 2020, it was announced that James O'Connor would be returning to the organization after being fired from Orlando City SC in October 2019.
 This time he will serve as executive vice president of development where he will oversee the establishment of the team's youth soccer academy.
 O'Connor will also help with hiring staff for the NWSL's Racing Louisville in 2021.

 Hackworth and the club mutually agreed to terminate his contract on April 27, 2021.
 Technical director Danny Cruz was appointed as interim head coach.
+He was named permanent head coach on October 11 of the same year.